 Andrew Johns marks his entry into top-grade rugby league with a breathtaking man-of-the-match performance on debut.
 The man who would later be known simply as 'Joey' tormented the Rabbitohs with a personal 23-point haul.
 He played 23 games for NSW, 24 Tests for Australia and won two premierships with the Newcastle Knights.
-He captured three Dally Ms and two Golden Boot awards and in 2008 was named rugby league's eighth Immortal.
+He captured three Dally Ms and two Golden Boot awards and in 2008 was named rugby league's eighth Immortal in 2012.

-A strapping 18-year-old Kiwi debuts for the Canterbury Bulldogs in their 48-14 demolition of Parramatta in the season-opener.
+A strapping 18-year-old Kiwi debuts for the Bulldogs in their 48-14 demolition of Parramatta in the season-opener.
 Sonny Bill Williams goes on to become a genuine two-code superstar, winning NRL premierships with the Bulldogs (2004) and Roosters ('13) and representing both the Kiwis and All Blacks.
 SBW also made a successful foray into the boxing world, capturing the WBA International Heavyweight title in 2012.

-Greg Inglis scores the first try of the season and steps up again with a crunch time field goal to seal a 17-16 golden point win for Melbourne over the Dragons.
+Greg Inglis scores the first try of the season and steps up again with a crunch field goal to seal a 17-16 golden point win for Melbourne over the Dragons.
 Salary cap pressure forces Inglis to leave the Storm two years later and he joins the Rabbitohs.
-One of the game's all-time greats, Inglis has played 32 games for Queensland and 39 Tests for Australia.
+One of the game's all-time greats, Inglis played 32 games for Queensland and 39 Tests for Australia.
 He won two premierships with Melbourne and added a third with the Rabbitohs in 2014.

 This article contains information from the official records of NRL historian David Middleton